Verlander, Gurriel lift Astros over Angels 3-0 (Sep 22, 2017) | FOX Sports

 Verlander, Gurriel lift Astros over Angels 3-0 (Sep 22, 2017)

+”He put up another excellent start,” Hinch said. ”It’s remarkable to watch him compete, especially when he has this kind of confidence.
+I’m getting to know him as the outings go, but he really did put together an exceptional outing.”

-Verlander (14-8) walked two and struck out six to improve to 4-0 since being traded from Detroit on Aug.
+Verlander (14-8) walked two and struck out six, improving to 4-0 with a 0.64 ERA since being traded from Detroit on Aug.
 31.

 The victory gives Houston 94 wins for the first time since going 97-65 in 1999.
-It was a blow to the Angels’ chase for the second AL wild card.
+And it left the Angels 3 1/2 games behind Minnesota for the second AL wild card.

 The Astros had just one hit when Jose Altuve singled with no outs in the seventh.
-Marwin Gonzalez struck out after that and was ejected along with manager A.J.
-Hinch for arguing the call.
+Marwin Gonzalez struck out after that and was ejected along with Hinch for arguing the call.

 Alex Bregman walked before Gurriel connected off Yusmeiro Petit (5-2) on his 18th home run to give Houston a 3-0 lead.
-As Gurriel rounded the bases, a television shot flashed to Verlander in the dugout who smiled broadly knowing he was in line for the win.
+As Gurriel rounded the bases, a television shot flashed to Verlander in the dugout, and he smiled broadly knowing he was in line for the win.

+”Of course I did,” Verlander said when asked about his grin. ”You’re kind of out there grinding, giving everything you’ve got and for your teammate to hit a big homer and not only put the team ahead but give you the opportunity to win a ball game for all reasons those are great moments.
+So of course I was smiling big.”

 Chris Devenski pitched a perfect eighth before Ken Giles allowed a hit and a walk with no outs before settling down to finish the inning and pick up his 33rd save.